Give your simulator superpowers

 If case, guard case without Equatable

 If your enum contains values of many different types, it might not be easy to inherit from the Equatable protocol.
-This is the case when the inner types are not conforming to Equatable.
-It’s also the case with the popular Result enum, which contains generic values.
+This is the case when the inner types do not conform to Equatable.
+It’s also the case with the Result enum, which contains generic values.

 enum Result<Success, Failure> where Failure: Error {